American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

-Reflected BSDE (RBSDE) were studied by N. EL Karoui et al (1997) \cite{Nichole} on a Brownian basis.
+Reflected BSDE (RBSDE) were studied by El Karoui et al. \citep{Nichole} on a Brownian basis.
 Solution processes of such equations are constrained to keep above a given process called obstacle or barrier.
-Our work generalizes \cite{Nichole} to the setting of parametrized RBSDE.
+Our work generalizes \citep{Nichole} to the setting of parametrized RBSDE where the reference filtration is the natural filtration of a Brownian motion.

-Consider the filtered probability space $(\Omega,\f,(\f_{t})_{0\leq t\leq T},\p)$ carrying a Brownian motion $B$.
-A general solution of a reflected backward stochastic differential equation(RBSDE) associated with a triplet of standard parameters $(\xi,f,L)$, $\xi$ being the \emph{terminal value}, $f$ the \emph{driver} and $L$ is the \emph{obstacle} or \emph{barrier}, is a triplet $(Y_t,Z_t,K_t)_{0 \leq t \leq T}$ of ${\F}$-progressively measurable processes satisfying